 If you’re looking for your first multi-tool, are fed-up with the cheap flimsy one you bought (or were given as a gift), or are looking for a backup for a larger or higher-end tool, you should definitely consider giving the Sidekick or Wingman a try.

-As mentioned, the Sidekick is priced at $40, and the Wingman at $30.
-Although the Sidekick was featured in this review, much of the assessment can be applied to the Wingman as well.
-Comparing the two, the Wingman features a partially serrated and plain edge combination blade, scissors instead of the Sidekick’s wood-cutting saw, and a “package-opener” hook instead of a serrated knife.
+The Wingman is quite similar to the Sidekick, and features a partially serrated and plain edge combination blade instead of the Sidekick’s plain blade, scissors instead of the Sidekick’s wood-cutting saw, and a “package-opener” hook instead of a serrated knife.
 The Wingman also lacks the Sidekick’s leather pouch and carabiner accessory.

 Thank you to Leatherman for providing the sample for this review unconditionally.
 Review samples are typically returned, donated, or in some cases retained for further testing or benchmark and comparison purposes.